 11. University of Cincinnati

-The University of Cincinnati’s online Master’s in Nurse Midwifery track is a full, comprehensive program devoted to understanding everything there is to understand about helping women through the birthing process, including the physical and psychosocial aspects, but also the spiritual and religious needs of the patient.
-Nursing is a scientific field, but unlike many medical fields, nursing goes well beyond science, and the University of Cincinnati’s certified midwife programs aim to equip graduates with all of the tools needed for the human element of the job.
+The University of Cincinnati’s online Master’s in Nurse-Midwifery track is a comprehensive program.
+The program is devoted to understanding everything about helping women through the birthing process.
+The process includes the physical and psychosocial aspects, but also the spiritual and religious needs of the patient.
+Nursing is a scientific field, but unlike many medical fields, nursing goes well beyond science.
+And the University of Cincinnati’s certified midwife programs aims to equip graduates with all of the tools needed for the human element of the job.

 Format: Online